What is tickr?

-Like tickr, the Moneybox investment account can be set up as a Stocks and Shares ISA, a GIA or a JISA, while it also offers a Lifetime ISA and pension option.
+Like tickr, the Moneybox investment account can be set up as a Stocks and Shares ISA, a GIA, or a JISA, while it also offers a Lifetime ISA and pension option.
 It also has a specific socially responsible investing account, which has similar impact investing objectives to tickr.
 Both tickr and Moneybox use passive funds to populate their portfolios.

 In terms of which is better, they both share the common problem of a £1 monthly fee, which threatens to wipe out returns for those investing smaller amounts.
 Apart from that, there is little to separate them, other than the slight "gimmicky" feel of the Moneybox round-up feature compared with the slightly more sophisticated approach of tickr.
 However, Moneybox benefits from offering Lifetime ISA and pensions accounts, which tickr are yet to branch out into.

-Find the full Moneybox review here.
+Find our full Moneybox review here.

 tickr versus Plum

-In much the same way as Moneybox, Plum is designed to encourage people to make regular saving a habit, in this instance by using an algorithm to analyse your spending and work out how much you can afford to put away each month, as well as offering a round-up option and other tools.
+In much the same way as Moneybox, Plum is designed to encourage people to make regular saving a habit, in this instance by using an algorithm to analyse your spending and work out how much you can afford to put away each month, as well as offering a round-up option, and other tools.

-In common with both Moneybox and tickr, the fee structure is also problematic, with a £1 monthly fee for the standard investment option or, alternatively, a £2.99 monthly fee for Plum Plus, which includes access to a greater number of tools to encourage more effective saving.
+In common with both Moneybox and tickr, the fee structure is also problematic, with a £1 monthly fee for the standard investment option or - alternatively - a £2.99 monthly fee for Plum Plus, which includes access to a greater number of tools to encourage more effective saving.

 To find out more about Plum, read our review.